 The next phase in the Bitcoin revolution will be the standardization of the exchanges where the coins are traded.
+As China lifts bitcoin ban, Bitcoin is now recognized as a legal asset to be owned and has enhanced its power as currency even more.
 Bitcoin is currently in the Wild West prospector days of its evolution.
 The world has agreed that a Bitcoin provides a stored measure of value in the same way that gold and silver have throughout the ages.
 Like gold and silver, Bitcoin is only worth what the other person is willing to pay you for it.
 This has led to cheating since trading began.
 Crooked scales and filled ore all became part of the norm as both the miners and the assayers sought to pad their bottom lines.
 This led to governmental oversight and the creation of centralized exchanges.

 The Bitcoin dream has been to police its own community and remain beyond the physical scrutiny of any global government.
 The Utopian dream was shattered a month ago when Mt.
 Gox, by far the largest Bitcoin exchange, shut down due to a security breach and theft of approximately $300 million worth of Bitcoin.
 Customers who had Bitcoin on deposit with Mt.
 Gox still do not know how much they’ll get back.
 The issues at Mt.
 Gox lay bare the cyber security argument.
 Surprisingly, Bitcoin as a currency has shown remarkable resilience.
 This resilience could very well be just the boost needed to legitimize the currency and the lean towards governmental involvement that may actually help this fledgling store of value soar to its mainstream potential.